wjzhengsh/keymgmt/index.md

 # Getting started with {{site.data.keyword.keymanagementserviceshort}}

-Following are the steps needed to generate, enter and manage keys within {{site.data.keyword.keymanagementservicelong}}.
+Following are the steps needed to generate, enter and manage keys within {{site.data.keyword.keymanagementservicefull}}.
 {: shortdesc}

 ## Prerequisites